 Bachelorette parties are for creating memories that last a lifetime.
 However—and wherever—you choose to spend it should be one for the books, especially if you and your friends are hitting several bachelorette parties this year.
-While Las Vegas may be top of mind when it comes to bachelorette destinations, there are many alternative locations just as suitable (if not more!) to your party needs.
+While Las Vegas may be top of mind when it comes to destinations, there are many alternative locations just as suitable (if not more!) for your party's needs.
 Dreaming of a beach escape?
 Try the Caribbean.
 A wild "last hurrah?"
-Explore Mexico!
+Explore Mexico.
 Wine tasting?
 Consider Argentina.

 Meet the Expert

-- Jennifer Avey is the VP of marketing at Celebration Travel, a travel planning company geared specifically for group excursions.
+Jennifer Avey is the VP of marketing at Celebration Travel, a travel planning company specializing in group excursions.

-Accessibility and affordability are major planning considerations, especially for your in-demand friends with multiple bachelorette trips (and expenses!) lined up.
-Coordinate schedules early on (as soon as you propose to your bridesmaids-to-be) and be on the lookout for deals.
+Accessibility and affordability are major planning considerations, especially for your in-demand friends with multiple bachelorette trips (and expenses) lined up.
+Coordinate schedules early on (as soon as you propose to your bridesmaids) and look out for deals.
 Pro tip: Save money by booking group packages in advance.

-If you prefer beachside relaxation, Avey recommends taking a catamaran cruise.
-For a more adventurous escape, consider a destination with activities like ATV rides, ziplines, and trails for hiking.
-Of course, the choice should ultimately depend on the bride and her friends' preferences.
+If you prefer beachside relaxation, Avey recommends a catamaran cruise.
+For an adventurous escape, consider a destination with activities like ATV rides, ziplines, and hiking trails.
+Of course, the choice depends on everyone's preferences.

 So whether your ideal getaway is fun in the sun or action and adventure, there’s a vacation perfect for you and your friends.

 Where to stay: For the bride looking for a Naughty Girl’s Getaway, grab your girls and head to Hedonism II, Negril, Jamaica’s famous all-inclusive, adults-only, clothing-optional resort.
-A $50 gift-shop voucher will let you experience the forbidden at Hedo’s nightly sexy-themed parties.
-Think: leather and lingerie.
+You can also experience the forbidden at Hedo’s nightly sexy-themed parties.
+Think leather and lingerie.
 Groups with 10 rooms or more will receive a special welcome “surprise.”

 Where to eat: Try the jerk chicken at 3 Dives Restaurant and Bar, indulge in a lobster dinner at Presley's Bar and Grill, and take a sip of Jamaica's Red Strip brew.
 Visit Roots Cafe on Wednesday nights to dine on Caribbean food while being serenaded by a live band.